Choose The Best Product Price Tracker

 And yes, they’re probably also on sales pages and in ads thrown together by rogue retailers who have no official relationship with your company, no right to buy your products for resale, and — here’s the worst part — no interest whatsoever in following your reseller pricing policy.

-All of which is to say that to keep your relationships with key retail partners strong, to protect your bottom line, and to safeguard the health of your brand, you need an automated price tracker.
+All of which is to say that to keep your relationships with key retail partners strong, to protect your bottom line, and to safeguard the health of your brand, you need an automated product price tracker.
 But.. which one?

 Not all price trackers are created equal.
 And if you deploy the wrong one, your brand could face issues that are just as problematic as not monitoring your pricing at all.
-Here’s what to look for when choosing a price tracker.
+Here’s what to look for when choosing a product price tracker.

-- Your own dedicated account rep. Before delving into the varying levels of functionality and technological sophistication among the many automated price trackers on the market, you should first narrow your shortlist of contenders to those companies that will actually treat you as a partner — not just as a customer who bought their software and should now consider yourself more or less on your own.
+Before delving into the varying levels of functionality and technological sophistication among the many automated price trackers on the market, you should first narrow your shortlist of contenders to those companies that will actually treat you as a partner — not just as a customer who bought their software and should now consider yourself more or less on your own.
 You will have questions.
 You will want guidance at times on how best to set up a new monitoring feature across your team, or how to deal with a particularly tricky violation.
 When those things come up, you won’t want to have just a piece of software.
-You’ll want a true partner — a price-tracking company that’s there for your company, that understands what you’re going through and knows how to help.
+You’ll want a true partner — a price-tracking company that’s there for your company, that understands what you’re going through, and knows how to help.

-- Help with reseller violations on third-party marketplaces.
 Many of the price tracking platforms on the market will monitor the web for your products’ pricing and send you alerts if the system spots a reseller offering your products below your policy’s approved amount.
 But what further steps will the company take on your behalf?
 In the case of many providers, not much.
 This is why you want a partner that can help you through your entire price monitoring and enforcement process — for example, a provider that will contact Amazon on your behalf if a reseller is violating your policy on their marketplace.

-- Business intelligence.
 Finally, one way that the best-in-class price trackers differ from the rest of the market is that they don’t just monitor the web looking for price violations of your products.
 They compile, organize and even analyze all of this data for you — to help give your team actionable data that can help your team find potentially lucrative new markets, expand your reach with new resale partners, and learn how to better position your products against those of your competitors.
-In other words, your automated price tracker should do a whole lot more for your company than just track prices.
+In other words, your automated product price tracker should do a whole lot more for your company than just track prices.